TechnionTDK/jngram/README.md

 doc.format(formatter);
 ```

-Note that after the formatting, we may retrieve from each span both the original text
+Note that after the formatting, we may retrieve from each ngram both the original text
-(using *span.getText*),
+(using *ngram.getText*),
 and the formatted text (using *getTextFormatted*).

 Consult the class *JbsSpanFormatter* for the implementation of a
 formatter for a real-world problem.

-# Adding tags to relevant spans (tagging)
+# Adding tags to relevant ngrams (tagging)
-Now that we have "cleaned" the input text, we would like to **mark** (tag) spans that
+Now that we have "cleaned" the input text, we would like to **mark** (tag) ngrams that
 may represent entities.
 Specifically, we would like to attach the identifier "BIBI" to
-each span in the text that corresponds to "Bibi" or "Bibi Netanyahu", and the
+each ngram in the text that corresponds to "Bibi" or "Bibi Netanyahu", and the
-identifier "TRUMP" to spans corresponding to "Donald Trump" or "Trump".
+identifier "TRUMP" to ngrams corresponding to "Donald Trump" or "Trump".

-Note that after this tagging process, the document will contain some duplicates.
+Note that after this tagging process, the ngramDocument will contain some duplicates.
-For example, the span of size two "Bibi Netanyahu" will point to "BIBI" where the span
+For example, the ngram of size two "Bibi Netanyahu" will point to "BIBI" where the ngram
 "Bibi" within it will also point to "BIBI".
 We will remove the duplicates afterwards.

-For adding tags to spans, we use another interface called *SpanTagger*:
+For adding tags to ngrams, we use another interface called *SpanTagger*:
 ```
 public interface SpanTagger {
     public List<String> tag(Span s);
     public boolean isCandidate(Span s);
 }
 ```
-We should implement the first *tag* method to return a list with "BIBI" for spans such
+We should implement the first *tag* method to return a list with "BIBI" for ngrams such
-as "Bibi" and "Bibi Netanyahu", and a list with "TRUMP" for spans such as "Donald Trump"
+as "Bibi" and "Bibi Netanyahu", and a list with "TRUMP" for ngrams such as "Donald Trump"
 and "Trump".
 Again, for the tagging to take place, the tagger object should be added
 to the SpannedDocument object:
 ```